 Official 7 Day National Weather Service Forecast (NVZ003)

-Tonight: Mostly cloudy in the evening then clearing.
-Lows 27 to 32.
-Light winds becoming west around 10 mph after midnight.
+Sunday: Mostly cloudy in the morning then clearing.
+Highs 38 to 43.
+Light winds becoming northeast around 10 mph in the afternoon.

 Tuesday Night: Clear.
 Lows 22 to 27.